silverbucket/binary-data-chunking/README.md

     chunkSize: 16000 // chunkSize to use *before* meta-data additions.
 });

-file.getFileSize();   // returns actual file size based on ArrayBuffer file.getTotalChunks(); // total number of chunks that will be sent (based on file size and chunk size) file.getChecksum();   // checksum based on ArrayBuffer
+file.fileSize;   // returns actual file size based on ArrayBuffer file.totalChunks; // total number of chunks that will be sent (based on file size and chunk size) file.checksum;   // checksum based on ArrayBuffer

 file.getMetadata();  // to be sent to other end to initialize the transfer, used to initialize a BDC instance on the receiving end.

 file.getChunk([pos]); // will get next chunk, or optionally get the chunk based on the number (position) specific.
                       // note, the chunk will have header info embedded in the first few bytes, to receiving client
-                      // must also have an instance created based on the information returned from `file.getMetadata()` file.getPosition();  // returns the current number if chunks given from `getChunk()` file.clearData();    // removes arrayBuffer data and all stored information
+                      // must also have an instance created based on the information returned from `file.getMetadata()` file.chunksProcessed;  // returns the current number if chunks given from `getChunk()` file.clearData();    // removes arrayBuffer data and all stored information
 ```